FINDING BALANCE WITH FOOD 2019

 Oh wait – YOU CAN!

-I’m Rachel, an eating psychology PhD researcher who helps women to break up with their diet rules and to start living a life they love.
+I’m Rachel, an eating psychology PhD researcher who helps women to break up with their diet rules and fall in love with their life.

 It wasn’t a straight path to the balanced relationship with food that I have today, but I learnt so much along the way.
 I know what it’s like to feel hopeless that things can ever change and I know how empowering it feels to be the one to change your life for the better.
 I want to use my experiences and evidence-based knowledge to help you avoid my mistakes and show you step-by-step how to build a healthy relationship with food.